Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 16 – Ad Cost to Sale

 Ad Cost to Sale is the average percentage of ad costs in acquiring a sale.
-Rather then a number this is a percentage metric.
+Rather than a number, this is a percentage metric.

-Ad Cost to Sale is measured by dividing total sales with total ads cost and multiplying it with hundred to get the average value.
+Ad Cost to Sale is measured by dividing total sales by total ad cost and multiplying it by a hundred to get the average value.

 To understand further, suppose you spend $5 on your store, and you get a sale of $250, your ad costs to sale will be 2%.